calculix/CalculiX-Examples/Setup.md

 ### Linux Setup

-All examples are developed and tested with CalculiX 2.10 in the virtual box provided by Sven Kaßbohm at [fiziko.de](http://www.fiziko.de/vbox/).
-It is configured such that you can easily compile new versions of CCX and CCX.
+Originally, all examples were developed and tested with CalculiX 2.10 in the virtual box provided by Kai Kaß¢ohm at [fiziko.de](http://www.fiziko.de/vbox/).
+It is is not available any more.

-Python, Gmsh and Gnuplot are included.

-For tetraeder meshing of solid parts netgen is called by CGX.
-The binary file `ng_vol` must be in the path.
-See [ngsolve.org](https://ngsolve.org/downloads) for instructions on download and installation.

-It has, however, some disadvantages:

-* Hardware Open GL does not work
-* Multithreading does not work.
-* Avoid working in folders shared with the host system.

-These are not relevant for simple educational models but are definitely relevant for serious work.

 For editing CGX, CCX  or gmsh input under linux, I recommend [atom](https://atom.io/), it has syntax highlighting for these files and markdown preview.

+An alternative is Visual Studio Code, which, however, has no language support for CGX input files.

 #### Helper Scripts